top of page

 LSHT Bldg image.jpg

-Beginnings of Lum Sai Ho Tong Hawai'i
+Lum Sai Ho Tong Hawai'i

 The Chinese started coming to Hawai'i in the early 1800s but it wasn't until the mid-1800s that large numbers started to come to work in the sugar plantations.
 Many years had passed before a group of men decided it would be of mutual benefit to form an association of individuals bearing the surname of Lum.
 In 1889 they established themselves as Sai Ho Tong.
 The Society's purpose was to provide for the basic needs of its Lum members.
 It was a place where they could gather, meet friends, send and receive letters from their homeland, and help each other in times of illness or financial need.
 In addition to worldly needs, it also provided a place to worship the goddess Tin Hau.
 Lum Sai Ho Tong was first located on Smith Street, between Hotel and Pauahi St. During the initial years, members rented a clubhouse near the Sun Yin Wo restaurant.
 By the late 1890s the Society was still without its own building.
 Lum Say Yip, a prominent farmer and rice merchant, generously donated a parcel of land to the Society.
 Located on River Street this land remains the site of Lum Sai Ho Tong for well over 100 years.